DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 ---

-### Quadrant 4 — Low Impact, High Breadth ✅ Eligible (with justification)
+### Quadrant 4 — Low Impact, High Breadth (✅ Eligible with justification)

 **Characteristics:**
 - Broad applicability across many user groups, including non-technical users.
 - Indirect SDG impact, but the solution underpins or enables SDG-aligned ecosystems at scale.
 - Applicants must make a clear case for societal relevance — this quadrant is not self-evidently eligible and requires justification.

-For solutions in this quadrant, reviewers should ask: *Does this tool, by virtue of its widespread adoption and open nature, meaningfully contribute to the conditions under which SDG outcomes are achieved — even if that contribution is indirect?*
+> [!NOTE]

-High-breadth solutions with only weak or speculative societal relevance should not qualify on breadth alone.
+> For solutions in this quadrant, reviewers should ask: *Does this tool, by virtue of its widespread adoption and open nature, meaningfully contribute to the conditions under which SDG outcomes are achieved — even if that contribution is indirect?* High-breadth solutions with only weak or speculative societal relevance should not qualify on breadth alone.

-**Typical examples:**
+**Typical Examples:**
 - Broadly adopted open platforms that support civic access, information equity, or open knowledge ecosystems.
 - General-purpose tools that underpin critical SDG-related operations for governments, NGOs, or civil society at scale.
 - Operating systems or content management systems with documented, substantial adoption in public-interest sectors.

-**Illustrative archetypes:**
+**Illustrative Archetypes:**

 | Archetype | Description |
 |---|---|